 If the translation is not supplied, the application is to be deemed withdrawn (Art.
-24(1) PCT, Rule 160(1)).
+24(1) PCT, Rule 108(1)).
 Furthermore, in this case, the application which has been published under the PCT is not considered as comprised in the state of the art in accordance with Art.
-54(3) (see C-IV, 7.2).
-However, if the EPO finds that the application is deemed to be withdrawn because the translation was not filed in due time, it must first communicate this to the applicant (Rule 160(3)).
-Rule 112(2) applies mutatis mutandis.
-The loss of rights is deemed not to have occurred if, within two months as from notification of the communication, the translation is supplied, a request for further processing under Art.
-121 and Rule 135(1) is filed, and the fee for further processing is paid.
+54(3) (see C-IV, 6.2).
+However, if the EPO finds that the application is deemed to be withdrawn because the translation was not filed in due time, it must first communicate this to the applicant (Rule 108(3)).
+Rule 69(2) applies mutatis mutandis.
+The loss of rights is deemed not to have occurred if, within two months as from notification of the communication, the translation is filed and a surcharge under Art.
+2, No. 3c, RFees is paid.